Omar Suleiman (politician): Early life and education

-In his role as Director of EGIS, the British newspaper the Daily Telegraph called him "one of the world's most powerful spy chiefs".
+In his role as Director of EGIS, British newspaper The Daily Telegraph called him "one of the world's most powerful spy chiefs".
 In 2009, Foreign Policy magazine ranked him as the Middle East's most powerful intelligence chief, ahead of Mossad chief at the time Meir Dagan.

 According to diplomatic cables leaked to WikiLeaks, Suleiman pledged in 2007 to Yuval Diskin of the Israeli Security Agency (ISA) to "cleanse" Sinai of Palestinian arms smugglers.

 Commentary on disrupting Palestinian elections

 Suleiman promised Israel in 2005 that he would prevent Hamas from gaining control over Gaza in the 2006 Palestinian elections, according to a US diplomatic cable.
 Amos Gilad, head of the Israeli Defense Ministry's Diplomatic-Security Bureau, and Suleiman discussed their common fear of Hamas winning the Palestinian elections set for January 2006.
 Suleiman asserted to Gilad that there "will be no elections in January.
 We will take care of it."
 Suleiman did not elaborate as to how Egypt would stop the Palestinian elections from taking place.
 Suleiman was separately quoted as saying Gaza could "go hungry, but not starve."

 The U.S. Embassy in Tel Aviv wrote that Suleiman feared Hamas rule in Gaza would bolster the Muslim Brotherhood in Egypt.
 Gilad requested that the U.S. closely hold this information and said he did not know how the Egyptians could prevent the elections from taking place but that the "only people the Palestinians can trust now are the Egyptians."